rlobacz/cat_scrapers/README.md

 ***Selenium*** <br>
 To run this scraper user should type in terminal: python sel_scraper.py <br>
-This will initate scraping procedure and produce csv file with output, named: seleniumCatsData.csv Library requirements: selenium, time, pandas, re
+This will initate scraping procedure and produce csv file with output, named: seleniumCatsData.csv Library requirements: selenium, time, pandas, re <br>
+Selenium also use chromedriver.exe